-Early in October, we – the husband and I – found ourselves in the charming, southwestern town of Santa Fe in the state of New Mexico or Nuevo Mexico, since it really is a territory that first belonged to the Mexican.
-While we were prepared to be charmed, having seen images of the city repeatedly while researching our trip, we weren’t prepared to be amazed by its variety and quality of food.
+Early in October, we – the husband and I – found ourselves in the charming, southwestern town of Santa Fe in the state of New Mexico or Nuevo Mexico, that was once part of New Spain and then a territory of independent Mexico.
+While we were prepared to be charmed, having seen images of the city repeatedly while researching our trip, we weren’t prepared to be amazed by the variety and quality of its food offerings.

 Thankfully, not a tourist trap!